-.
 The first written mentioning on life in this area was in 5th century by Herodot, historian from Greece, as an area settled with people, farmers.
-Before that there are monument’s about Romans discovered area on the coast of river Veternica.
+Romans monument’s discovered area on the coast of river Veternica.
+It’s first name was Globucica, than Veternica, and later on Leskovac.
+Final name was after very large numbers of haze nut tree.

 In the 6th and 7th century Slavs settle this area.
-Archeological findings from the multi-layer sites indicate that the Scordisci and Triballi inhabited the Leskovac valley before the Roman conquest in the 1st century BC

-Certain written documents from 12th century can be found.
+Archeological findings from the multi-layer sites indicate that the Scordisci and Triballi inhabited the Leskovac valley before the Roman conquest in the 1st century BC.
+In addition, certain written documents from 12th century can be found.
 They speak about Greek emperor Manojlo gave territory Dubočica to Serbian Emperor Great Stefan Nemanja.

-Famous cultural-historic monuments in this area are: the Roman necropolis in Mala Kopasnica originating from 2nd century AD, the Eastern Roman town of Justiniana Prima built in 535 AD.
+Especially relevant, famous cultural-historic monuments in this area are: the Roman necropolis in Mala Kopasnica originating from 2nd century AD, the Eastern Roman town of Justiniana Prima built in 535 AD.

-By the end of 19th century this city was named Manchester of Serbia because of it’s modern and developed textile industry.
+At the end of 18th century Leskovac was center of it’s area with 15 thousand inhabitants.
+In addition, by the end of 18th century this city was named Manchester of Serbia.
+As a result of it’s modern and developed textile industry.
 First wool factory here founded in 1896.

-It is second largest city in south east Serbia.
+It is second largest city in south east Serbia, after city of Nis.
 In it’s area there are few things that you must see.
 Pašina česma is picnic site near the city, Kukavica hiking or Sijarinska spa near the city.
 Hydropower plant Vučije and many more are part of their tourist offer.
 Read our page about Vučije.